A man reads a book to his child combined with a mountain lake.

 Exclusionary screens

-Companies are evaluated on their environmental, social and governance (ESG) performance and ESG considerations are integrated throughout the investment process.
+Companies are evaluated on their environmental, social and governance (ESG) performance, with results integrated into the investment process as we pursue long-term sustainable value for our investors.

 Two men in business attire shake hands.